ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 All ACL NAL units in an aggregation packet have the same TID value since they belong to the same access unit.
 However, the packet MAY contain non-ACL NAL units for which the TID value in the NAL unit header MAY be different than the TID value of the ACL NAL units in the same AP.

 The v3c-tile-id field, when present, specifies the 16-bit tile identifier for all ACL NAL units in the AP.
 If sprop-v3c-tile-id-pres is equal to 1, the v3c-tile-id field MUST be present.
 Otherwise, the v3c-tile-id field MUST NOT be present.

+The presence of the "OPTIONAL RTP padding" is indicated by the padding (P) bit in the RTP header.
+As defined in {{RFC3550}} the last octet of the padding contains a count of how many padding octets should be ignored, including itself.

 An AP MUST carry at least two aggregation units (AU) and can carry as many aggregation units as necessary.
 However, the total amount of data in an AP MUST fit into an IP packet, and the size SHOULD be chosen so that the resulting IP packet is smaller than the MTU size so to avoid IP layer fragmentation.
 The structure of the AU depends both on the presence of the decoding order number, the sequence order of the AU in the AP and the presence of v3c-tile-id field.
 The structure of an AU is shown in {{fig-aggregation-unit}}.